Medically reviewed by Dr. Tom Biernacki, DPM

 | Talar beaking severity | Mild | Severe (indicates chronic impingement) |

 Quick answer: Talocalcaneal Coalition is a common foot/ankle topic that affects many patients.
 The 2026 evidence-based approach combines proper diagnosis, conservative-first treatment, and escalation only when needed.
-We treat this regularly at our Howell and Bloomfield Hills practices.
+We treat this regularly at our Howell and Bloomfield Township practices.
 Call (810) 206-1402.

 Medically Reviewed | Dr. Tom Biernacki, DPM | Board-Certified Podiatrist | Balance Foot & Ankle, Michigan | 5,000+ patients/year